 Prevailing theories of economics don't consider disability an equity group, either, because disability is something along the lines of a poverty in health.
-People with disability have worse health outcomes is something that is thought to be conceptual, rather than contingent.
+That people with disability have worse health outcomes is something that is thought to be conceptual, rather than contingent.
 Economic theories focus on DALYs as the inevitable cost of disability and tragedy of years of healthy life lost to disability rather than on how the tragedy is largely the result of how we treat people with disability.
 Consider the following description of disadvantage for deaf people with respect to their access to education:

-While posters may inform service users they can request language interpreters for health appointments NZSL does not appear alongside other languages.
-Most sign language users have been deaf since infancy, and the resulting disruption to language acquisition typically has far-reaching developmental and educational im-Internationally, the prevalence of pre-lingual deafness is about 7:10,000.
+Most sign language users have been deaf since infancy, and the resulting disruption to language acquisition typically has far-reaching developmental and educational impacts.
+Internationally, the prevalence of pre-lingual deafness is about 7:10,000.
 The deaf NZSL community is estimated at approximately 4,500.

 In New Zealand prior to 1980, sign language was censured by schools and society as a means of communication.
 Intensive pedagogical focus on the mastery of speech was at the expense of a comprehensive education for many children.
 Deaf children tended to sign to each other and thus NZSL began as an underground language, which has developed through intergenerational networks of deaf people who claim a cultural identity.
 Today, human rights measures - particularly the United Nations Convention on the Rights of Persons with Disabilities have led the education system to recognise the importance of sign language to deaf people's access to society, yet not all deaf children have timely access to NZSL, and educational disadvantage persists for this population.
 (Witko, Boyles, Smiler, McKee, 2017 pg., 53).